Mercy House Story

 While researching end-of-life homes, they were connected to a small group of volunteers in Chambersburg, Pennsylvania who were reorganizing an effort to build a hospice home in the area.
 Previously operating as Hospice of Franklin County, this group had researched and planned to build an inpatient hospice home.

 With a groundswell of community support and through generous charitable donations, initial efforts to form a 501(c)3 and engage and educate the community were successful.
-However, complex regulatory restrictions made the original purpose unattainable and the pandemic was in full effect, so the board dissolved the organization to reassess and regroup.
+However, complex regulatory restrictions made the original purpose unattainable, and the pandemic was in full effect, so the board dissolved the organization to reassess and regroup.

 The goal of a social model home was formed, and volunteers were again researching opportunities and visiting sites to determine a path forward.
-Introduced by the director of Pappus House in York, Pennsylvania, the two groups merged to combine efforts, and Mercy House was launched.
+Introduced by the director of Pappus House in York, Pennsylvania, the two groups merged to combine efforts, and Mercy House of Chambersburg was launched.